Paraidomat/paraidomat.github.io/en_US/sp_stuff/qos.md

 ## Describe IPv6 Flow Label

+- Similar to the type of service (ToS) field in the IPv4 header, the traffic class field (8 bits) is available for use by originating nodes and/or forwarding routers to identify and distinguish between different classes or priorities of IPv6 packets.
+- The traffic class field may be used to set specific precedence or differentiated services code point(DSCP) values.
+  - Thesevalues are used in the exact same way as in IPv4.

+> The 20-bit Flow Label field in the IPv6 header [IPv6] is used by a
+> source to label packets of a flow.
+A Flow Label of zero is used to
+> indicate packets not part of any flow.
+Packet classifiers use the
+> triplet of Flow Label, Source Address, and Destination Address fields
+> to identify which flow a particular packet belongs to.
+Packets are
+> processed in a flow-specific manner by the nodes that have been set
+> up with flow-specific state.

 ## Describe Trust Boundaries in enterprise and SP Environments

 - The Service Provider Trust Boundary